stakater/tekton-catalog/README.md

 **default_registry**: Configure this value according to your context `image-registry-openshift-image-registry.apps.[CLUSTER-NAME].[CLUSTER-ID].kubeapp.cloud`.
 Alternatively, you can navigate to `Network > Routes` in `openshift-image-registry` namespace on Openshift Console to find image registry url.

+### update_settings(max_parallel_updates = 1)

+This tilt function allows a maximum of one parallel updates.
+This helps resources that are dependent on each other to wait on their dependencies to become available.

 ### Install Pipeline Operator

 Tiltfile method `local_resource` installs Pipelines Operator using helm install cmd from Stakater ghcr.io OCI registry.
 A wait condition is added for Pipelines Operator installation, waiting for operator deployment to get in Available state.
 This condition times out after 300s, and Tilt process exits with failure.